codfury/win-watchd/README.md

 ````
 If the path isnt mentioned then it will watch the default folder <strong>watched</strong> in the repo.

-You can view log of the changes to the mentioned folder in logs.csv
+You can view log of the changes to the mentioned folder in logs.csv.<br>
 Then to stop the process type:
 ```
 TASKKILL /F /IM pythonw.exe